 At 18, it appeared Greg was on his way to the college of his dreams.
-He had been elected & appointed to student office, earned Varsity letters in three sports and was ranked up toward the top of his class.
+He had been elected & appointed to student office, earned Varsity letters in three sports & was ranked up toward the top of his class.
 Despite that track record, he was rejected from every college in America that he hoped to attend.
 Rather than give up, he called around the country trying to find a school that would give him a shot.
-Ultimately, he talked his way in and went on to graduate with Highest Distinction from one of the top-ranked universities in the nation.
+Ultimately, he talked his way into college and went on to graduate with Highest Distinction.
 During his time in college, he also was elected to class office by his peers and named Student Chairman of Community Service.
-Still scarred by his college application process, he devoted his post-graduate years to helping other students reach their educational dreams.
-He became a teacher, then started the BrunchBunch.com Mentoring Program and then launched The 11-10-02 Foundation, which has provided college scholarships to many students over the past two decades.
+Driven by his own difficult path to making it to college, he devoted his post-graduate years to helping other students reach their educational dreams.
+He became a teacher, started the BrunchBunch.com Mentoring Program and launched The 11-10-02 Foundation, which has provided college scholarships to many students over the past two decades.
+For his civic efforts, Greg received the Jefferson Award for Public Service & was named one of America's Daily Points of Light.
 The Washington Post. wrote a kind story about Greg's academic experiences, his legacy & his first time serving as Commencement Speaker.
-His experiences also have been featured by media like College Bound, Newsweek Kaplan College Guide, Baltimore Sun & Education Week.
+He has also been featured by media like College Bound, Newsweek Kaplan College Guide, Education Week & Good Morning America.
 SCROLL DOWN FOR NEXT PARAGRAPH